 - In the action-type roles, the King role is cardinal and the Warrior role is ordinal.
 To use a simplistic analogy, Kings embark on wars while Warriors fight battles.

 - In the expression-type roles, the Sage role is cardinal and the Artisan role is ordinal.
-If all the world’s a stage, Sages are the presenters of the show, while the show itself is created and crafted by Artisans.
+If all the world’s a stage, Sages are the witty and eloquent presenters of the show, while the show itself is crafted by clever and imaginative Artisans.

 - In the inspiration-type roles, the Priest is the cardinal role and the Server is the ordinal role.
-If inspiration is likened to shepherding, Priests move the whole flock on to better pastures while Servers tend to those in need.
+If inspiration is likened to shepherding, Priests watch over their flock and lead them on to better pastures, while Servers look out for and tend to those in need.

 The Scholar role is neither cardinal nor ordinal, but at the intersection of all the pairs.
 The Scholar is the only neutral type, the role being assimilation — absorbing information from life to create knowledge.
 At the risk of mixing too many metaphors at once, Scholars would be the ones who chronicle wars, record stage shows, and study sheep!